 Care Plan Store

-The Care Plan Store manages the care plan’s data.
+The Care Plan Store is a persistent database that manages the care plan’s data.
 It automatically saves all treatment and assessment activities added to the care plan.
 It also records the user’s progress as they complete treatment or assessment events.

 Use the Care Plan Store to create or modify the care plan, or to access data about the plan.
-You have a number of options when it comes to building the care plan.
-Your app can either programmatically create the activities or load them from a saved file.
+When building a care plan, your app can create the activities programmatically, or load them from a saved file.
 For example, you could download an electronic medical record and parse the data to produce a set of activities.
 Or you could present the user with a ResearchKit survey and use the results to create the activities.
 Alternatively, you could download prepackaged sets of activities from your server, or load them directly from your app’s resource bundle.

-Additionally, you can dynamically change the care plan at runtime.
+You can change the care plan dynamically at runtime.
 CareKit automatically updates both the Care Card and the Symptom and Measurement Tracker in response to any changes to the care plan.
-You can also monitor the Care Plan Store, letting your app perform any additional updates as needed.
+You can monitor the Care Plan Store, to allow your app to perform additional updates as needed.

 For more information, see Accessing Care Plan Data

 CareKit is designed to leverage existing iOS technologies and design patterns.
-While the framework greatly streamlines the process of creating high-quality care and treatment apps, having a basic understanding of iOS app design helps you understand how to best use the CareKit framework, and how to go beyond the functionality that the framework provides.
+While the CareKit framework streamlines the process of creating high-quality care and treatment apps, having a basic understanding of iOS app design is important to understand how to best use the CareKit framework, and how to go beyond the functionality that the framework provides.

 For more information, see ResearchKit Framework Programming Guide.